shpaw415/bunext/README.md

 - Fix Concurrent Read & Write of the Database
 - Add utils function to make fake data
 - cache is cleared for dev between version in browser

+## 0.8.23

+- Fix Crash in dev mode introduced in Bun version 1.1.43